Community Addictions Worker

-Reporting to the community based Supervisor, the Community Addictions Worker provides a wide variety of AFM services to the Virden area.
-The focus of this position is to provide counselling, education, and support services to individuals, families and the community related to alcohol, drugs and gambling, with the capacity to work in other program areas as required.
-This position requires a commitment to a client-centered philosophy and approach to the development, provision and support of AFM programs and services.
+Reporting to the Supervisor, the Rehabilitation Counsellor provides support to adults in the community of Beausejour and surrounding areas.
+The focus of this position is to provide intake and assessment, individual counselling, referrals, case management, group counselling, and educational sessions, with the capacity to work in other program areas as required.
+This position requires a commitment to a client-centred philosophy and approach to the development, provision, and support of AFM programs and services.

-The Community Addictions Worker will work as a member of the Community Based team and will demonstrate the following:
+The Community Addictions Worker will work as a member of the Satellite Team for Eastern & Central Manitoba and will demonstrate the following:

 - Ability to communicate respectfully and positively with clients and staff and presents self in an approachable and friendly manner.

 - Demonstrates a genuine enthusiasm for client-centred care and demonstrates empathy and compassion.